 The Fairfield Pickleball Club hosts the Second Annual Regional Tournament on Saturday, January 19, 2019, at the MUM Rec Center in Fairfield.
 To register, contact Ron Bessette at email@example.com or go to Fairfield Pickleball Club on Facebook.

-But no, the growth of this sport is serious.
-The pickleball craze is taking over communities all over the country and the world.
-According to a Sports & Fitness Industry Association report in 2017, about 2.8 million people play pickleball in the U.S..
-There are over 12,000 pickleball courts in North America, increasing at a rate of 76 per month.
-You can find them at recreation centers and retirement communities, in PE classes and at YMCAs.
+But seriously… The popularity of this sport is surging.
+According to a Sports & Fitness Industry Association report in 2017, about 2.8 million people play pickleball in the U.S. There are over 12,000 pickleball courts in North America, with the number increasing at a rate of 76 per month.
+Courts are springing up at recreation centers, retirement communities, schools and YMCAs.

-Many pickleball players, I learned recently at Fairfield’s courts, know exactly how the game got its name.
-It arose out of some silliness (or a creative slump) on the part of its family of origin: the trio of Congressman Joel Pritchard, Barney McCallum, and Bill Bell, who invented pickleball in the summer of 1965 on Bainbridge Island, Washington, as a way to entertain their families.
+Many players, I learned recently on Fairfield’s courts, know the unusual story of how the game got its name.
+It arose out of some silliness (or perhaps a creative slump) on the part of its family of origin: the trio of Congressman Joel Pritchard, Barney McCallum, and Bill Bell, who invented pickleball in the summer of 1965 on Bainbridge Island, Washington, as a way to entertain their families.

-The sport remained nameless until one day Pritchard’s wife Joan gazed long and hard at their ball-stealing cocker spaniel, Pickles, and made history when she announced, “So anyways, what the hell, let’s just call it pickleball.”
+The sport was named when Pritchard’s wife Joan gazed long and hard at their ball-stealing cocker spaniel, Pickles, and made history when she announced, “So anyways, what the hell, let’s just call it pickleball.”

 So what is pickleball, exactly?

-Pickleball (n): a paddle sport that draws from badminton, tennis, and ping pong, played on a badminton-like court using a 36-inch-tall net.
+Pickleball (n): a paddle sport that combines elements of badminton, tennis, and table tennis, played on a badminton-like court that uses a 36-inch-tall net.

-In this era of cultural appropriation, why not blend three long-established sports into a new one that’s, well, super fun and maybe a tad easier to play?
+In this era of cultural appropriation, why not blend three established sports into a new one that’s, well, super fun and maybe just a tad easier to play?

 A Popularity Surge

 Though it’s been around for 50 years, pickleball has suddenly become all the rage.
 Why?
-In the technology field, when a product’s sales surge past its pool of early users to the mass market, it is said to have “crossed the chasm.”
+Perhaps the technology field can offer a clue.
+When a product’s sales surge past its small pool of early users to become a mass market phenom, it is said to have “crossed the chasm.”
 Pickleball, after five decades, has done exactly that over the last three years.